 Cala del Pato

 Speaking of Conil de la Frontera, if you want to visit a really dramatic Spanish beach I would recommend going to Cala del Pato.
-The name literally translates to "cove of the duck" which comes from the fact that one of the rocks is shaped like a duck.
-It's one of Conil's most impressive coves, with ice cold clear water and golden sand, surrounded by cliffs that give off a reddish tone.
+The name translates to “cove of the duck” which comes from the fact that one of the rocks is shaped like a duck.
+It’s one of Conil’s most impressive coves, with ice cold clear water and golden sand surrounded by cliffs that give off a reddish tone.

 Playa Sancti-Petri